Skip to main content

 For a more simplified introduction to decadal predictions and the potential uses of such predictions in the agriculture sector, please see the infosheet "A brief introduction to decadal predictions".

-The BSC-ES has been a member of the EC-Earth consortium since 2009, and is both a user and a developer of the coupled global climate model EC-Earth (http://www.ec-earth.org), which is a crucial component of the forecast system.
-EC-Earth is a combination of the IFS model (atmosphere), NEMO (ocean) and the LIM model (sea-ice), assembled using the OASIS coupler.
-More details on the forecast system are provided in the table below.
+The BSC-ES has been a member of the EC-Earth consortium since 2009, and is both a user and a developer of the coupled global climate model EC-Earth (http://www.ec-earth.org).
+The physical core of EC-Earth combines the atmospheric model IFS, the ocean component NEMO and the sea-ice model LIM, assembled via the OASIS coupler.

-Date of implementation of current long-range forecast system
+Date of implementation of current long-range prediction system

 Coupled forecast system